SharkSnack/vwf-calculator/README.md

 A small app that calculates line widths for games that use variable width fonts.

+## Width Definition

+Widths are defined as a JSON file in src/json.

 ## Preview Feature

 Currently only implemented for Shiren 4+ (PSP version).